openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 Notes:

 1. To enable a complete inversion of all parameter values (i.e. for Velux windows), use the property `inverted` or add a trailing star to the eight-byte serial number.
-For an example, see below at item `Velux DG Window Bathroom`.
+For an example, see the Thing definition for 'Bathroom_Roof_Window' below.

+2. Somfy devices do not provide a valid serial number to the Velux KLF200 Bridge.
+For such devices you have to enter the special all-zero serial number 00:00:00:00:00:00:00:00 in the `serial` parameter.
+This special serial number complies with the serial number validation checks, but also makes the binding use the `name` parameter value instead of the `serial` parameter value when it communicates with the KLF Bridge.
-2. Somfy devices do not provide a valid serial number to the Velux KLF200 gateway.
-In this case you should enter the default `serial` number 00:00:00:00:00:00:00:00, and in addition in the `name` parameter, enter the name that you gave to the actuator when you first registered it in the KLF200 Bridge.
-For an example, see below the thing definition for 'Somfy (non-standard) rollershutter (without serial number)'.
+The `name` parameter must therefore contain the name that you gave to the actuator when you first registered it in the KLF200 Bridge.
+For an example, see the Thing definition for 'Living_Room_Awning' below.

 ### Thing Configuration for "scene"